pushpa32/pushpa32/README.md

 - ⚡ Fun facts:
   - **The first computer “bug” was an actual real-life bug.**
   - **There are around 700 separate programming languages.
-Among all of them, the most popular languages are Javascript, Swift, Scala, Python, PHP, Go, Rust, Ruby, and C#, with millions of users utilizing them in both their careers and personal projects.**
+Among all of them, the most popular languages are Javascript, Scala, Python, PHP, Go, Rust, Ruby, and C#, with millions of users utilizing them in both their careers and personal projects.**

 <h2 align="left">Skills</h2>
 <p align="left">